Tunable spin and valley excitations of correlated insulators in $\Gamma$-valley moir\'e bands

 \section{Acknowledgements}

 We acknowledge helpful conversations with Allan H. MacDonald.
+We thank Tony Heinz, Aidan O'Beirne, and Henrique Bucker Ribeiro for their assistance with SHG measurements.
 Experimental work was primarily supported by NSF-DMR-2103910.
 B.E.F. acknowledges an Alfred P. Sloan Foundation Fellowship and a Cottrell Scholar Award.
 The work at Massachusetts Institute of Technology is supported by a Simons Investigator Award from the Simons Foundation.
 L.F. is partly supported by the David and Lucile Packard Foundation.
 K.W. and T.T. acknowledge support from JSPS KAKENHI (Grant Numbers 19H05790, 20H00354 and 21H05233).
 B.A.F. acknowledges a Stanford Graduate Fellowship.
 Part of this work was performed at the Stanford Nano Shared Facilities (SNSF), supported by the National Science Foundation under award ECCS-2026822.